abinit/abinit/doc/developers/new_testsuite.md

-One of the goals of this project is to implement a python-based infrastructure that allows developers to implement more rigorous tests on the portability of important physical quantities while ignoring intermediate results.
+One of the goals of this project is to implement a python-based infrastructure that allows developers to implement more rigorous tests on the portability of important physical quantities while ignoring intermediate results, or using more relaxed criteria for them.
 This goal is achieved by providing a *declarative* interface that allows developers to define the logic to be used to compare selected physical quantities.
 We also provide a declarative API to check that the results computed by the ab-initio code